History of papal primacy: Apostolic succession

-Ante-Nicean period
+Origins and development of episcopacy

-Francis A. Sullivan "expressed agreement with the consensus of scholars that available evidence indicates that the church of Rome was led by a college of presbyters, rather than a single bishop, for at least several decades of the second century."
-A Church hierarchy seems to have developed by the late 1st century and early 2nd century.
-Robert Williams says that the "origin and earliest development of episcopacy and monepiscopacy and the ecclesiastical concept of (apostolic) succession were associated with crisis situations in the early church."
+This development is often explained as a response to problems of church unity.
+To address divisions arising from heterodox teaching, churches adopted more standardized structures of ministry.
+One such structure was the tri-partite form of leadership consisting of episkopoi (overseers), presbyteroi (elders, as in Jewish communities), and diakonoi (ministerial servants).

-This development was one response to the problem of church unity.
-Thus, the solution to division arising from heterodox teaching was the development of more standardized structures of ministry.
-One of these structures is the tri-partite form of church leadership consisting of episkopoi (overseers); presbyteroi (elders), as was the case with Jewish communities; and diakonoi (ministerial servants).
-Presbyters were ordained and assisted the bishop; as Christianity spread, especially in rural areas, the presbyters exercised more responsibilities and took distinctive shape as priests.
-Deacons also performed certain duties, such as tending to the poor and sick.
-The Didache, dating from AD 70 to 140, states "Appoint for yourselves therefore bishops and deacons worthy of the Lord".
+Presbyters were ordained and assisted the bishop; as Christianity spread, especially in rural areas, presbyters assumed greater responsibilities and took distinctive shape as priests.
+Deacons also performed specific duties, such as tending to the poor and the sick.
+The Didache, dated to c.
+AD 70–140, exhorts, “Appoint for yourselves therefore bishops and deacons worthy of the Lord.”

-Ignatius of Antioch urged churches to adopt this structure and emphasizes unity, obedience, and the hierarchical relationship among the faithful and between the bishop and God.
-In the 2nd century this structure was supported by teaching on apostolic succession, where a bishop becomes the spiritual successor of the previous bishop in a line tracing back to the apostles themselves.
-Over the course of the second century, this organizational structure became universal and continues to be used in the Catholic, Orthodox and Anglican churches as well as in some Protestant denominations.
+Catholic theologian Francis A. Sullivan agrees with a broad scholarly consensus that the available evidence indicates the church of Rome was led by a college of presbyters, rather than a single bishop, for at least several decades of the second century.
+Professor of Biblical Theology Robert L. Williams similarly argues that the origin and earliest development of episcopacy, monoepiscopacy, and the ecclesiastical concept of apostolic succession were associated with crisis situations in the early church.

-Further elements of the hierarchical relationship are mentioned by St. Clement of Alexandria.
-In his Stromateis, he writes about "according to my opinion, the grades here in the Church, of bishops, presbyters, deacons, are imitations of the angelic glory, and of that economy which, the Scriptures say, awaits those who, following the footsteps of the apostles, have lived in perfection of righteousness according to the Gospel".
+A single-bishop model becomes discernible at Rome by the mid-second century, while the broader shift from plural presbyter-bishops to a monarchical episcopate helped create a clearer clergy–laity distinction and provided institutional continuity across the churches.
+Over the course of the second century, this organizational structure became widespread and continues in the Catholic, Orthodox, and Anglican churches, as well as in some Protestant denominations.
+Further elements of hierarchical relationship appear in Clement of Alexandria’s Stromateis, which describes the grades of bishops, presbyters, and deacons as imitations of angelic glory and of the divine economy promised to those who follow the apostles’ footsteps in righteousness according to the Gospel.

 Rome's role as arbiter

 Stephen I

 In the aftermath of the Decian persecution there were disagreements regarding how to deal with those who had lapsed; whether and under what conditions might they be readmitted to the Christian community.
 At the behest of Faustinus of Lyon and other bishops of Gaul, Cyprian of Carthage wrote Pope Stephen I (254-257) asking him to instruct the bishops of Gaul to condemn Marcianus of Arles (who refused to admit those who repented) and to elect another bishop in his stead.
-In 250, St. Cyprian and St. Firmilian both wrote of the Bishop of Rome as successor of Peter, and the latter mentions how the Bishop of Rome decreed policy for other regions based on this succession.
+In 250, St. Cyprian and Firmilian both wrote of the Bishop of Rome as successor of Peter, and the latter mentions how the Bishop of Rome decreed policy for other regions based on this succession.